How Tru Earth Got Started

 Empowered: We all have the power to choose.
 We create products that empower people to choose sustainability, without compromising convenience.

 Integrity: As our company grows we will keep the close sense of family that we started with.

-We will never compromise our values or cut corners to keep costs.
+We will never compromise our values or cut corners to reduce costs.
 We will not shortchange the environment to make a profit.
 We will be transparent about production and ingredients.